MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 > [!TIP]
 > Screenshots are displayed in your listing in order.
 After you upload your screenshots, you can drag and drop them to reorder them.

 Note that if you create Store listings for [multiple languages](supported-languages.md), you'll have a **Store listing** page for each one.
 You'll need to upload images for each language separately (even if you are using the same images), and provide captions to use for each language.
+(If you have Store listings in a lot of languages, you may find it easier to update them by [exporting your listing data and working offline](import-and-export-store-listings.md).)

 ## Store logos